-ICD-9.
-International Classification of Diseases - Ninth Revision.
+ICD-10.
+International Classification of Diseases - Tenth Revision.
 The official classification system which codifies all diseases and injuries.
-ICD-9 has been in use since 1979.
-All deaths previous to 1979 were coded using ICD-8.
-(Refer to Appendix C.)
+ICD-10 was first introduced in 1999.
+All deaths between 1979 and 1998 were coded using ICD-9.
+Prior to 1979, ICD-8 was used to code all deaths.
+(Refer to Appendix C)

 Infant Deaths.
-Number of infants who died before their first birthday.
+Infants who died before their first birthday.

 Infant Mortality Rate (IMR).
 The number of infant deaths divided by the number of live births, multiplied by a constant of proportionality (usually 1,000).
-There are two ways of calculating the IMR: birth cohort and death cohort.
+The IMR can be calculated using either the birth cohort or the death cohort method.
 The infant mortality rate is the same as the sum of the neonatal infant mortality rate and the post-neonatal infant mortality rate.